eecs280staff/tutorials/docs/setup_xcode.md

 {: data-highlight="3" }
 </div>

-Configure Xcode to run the executable in the directory containing the input files, which is `src/` in this example.
+Configure Xcode to run the executable in the directory containing the input files.

 Select your scheme, then "Edit Scheme".
 You can also use menu: Product > Scheme > Edit Scheme.